chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 To clarify the relationship between Strings, Words and Language,

-    1. All Words belong to Language.
+    1. All Words belong to a Language.
     2. All Words belong to the set of all Strings
     3. Language is a subset of the set of all Strings.
     4. Not all Strings are Words.